Written by A O’Neill, Licensed Pest Management Professional

 One reason that I’ve previously mentioned, is if you work during the night and sleep or rest during the day.
-The bed bugs will adapt to your sleep pattern and take their blood meal in the day instead.
+They will adapt to your sleep pattern and take their blood meal during the day instead.

 Bed bugs are incredibly resilient insects that have adapted to live with us to ensure their survival.

-Another reason, as I said above is when the population of bed bugs increases over several months and the harborage areas become overcrowded, so the bed bugs have to move out and spread out to other areas of the room, making it much more likely that you will see them during the day.
+Another reason, as I said above is when their population-level increases over several months and the harborage areas become overcrowded the bed bugs have to move out and spread out to other areas of the room, making it much more likely that you will see them during the day.

 As you know, bed bugs prefer to stay within 8 ft (2.4m) of where you sleep, but it has been reported that they will crawl more than 100 feet (30 meters) in a night to get a blood meal.

 Did you know that an infestation can grow from a single pregnant female?
 And as long as there is access to a host for feeding, the infestation will continue to grow resulting in a heavily infested room/home.

 But there is also another possible reason why you see bed bugs during the day, and that is because it might not actually be bed bugs, but an almost identical pest, which is a bat bug.

 Believe it or not, before the recent resurgence of bed bugs, bat bugs were the more common species of Cimicidae to be found in homes.